-On August 30, 2011, we announced that our Board of Directors approved a share repurchase program of up to \$7.5 million of our common stock.
-On February 22, 2012, August 10, 2012, and February 13, 2014, the Board of Directors authorized the repurchase of up to an additional \$4.45 million, \$5.0 million, and \$15.0 million, respectively, of our common stock under these programs.
-During the first quarter of fiscal 2014, we repurchased and retired 95,600 shares of our common stock under this program at an average price per share of \$22.25.
-Approximately \$14.3 million was available for future repurchases under these programs as of March 29, 2014.
+On August 10, 2012, February 13, 2014, and October 23, 2014, our Board of Directors authorized the repurchase of up to \$5.0 million, \$15.0 million, and \$30.0 million, respectively, of our common stock.
+We may repurchase shares under any of these programs in open market purchases (including through any Rule 10b5-1 plan adopted by CRA) or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
+During the first quarter of fiscal 2015, we repurchased and retired 144,900 shares under these programs at an average price per share of \$31.33, resulting in approximately \$16.4 million available for future repurchases as of April 4, 2015.

 We will finance these programs with available cash and cash from future operations.
-We may repurchase shares under these programs in open market purchases or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
 We expect to continue to repurchase shares under these programs.